The Institute for Systems Research

 Speech Communication Lab

-Carol Espy-Wilson received her B.S. in Electrical Engineering from Stanford University.
-She received her M.S., E.E. and Ph.D. degrees in Electrical Engineering from MIT.
-She was on faculty at Boston University from 1990 to 2001.
+Dr. Espy-Wilson received her B.S. in Electrical Engineering from Stanford University.
+She received her M.S., E.E. and Ph.D. degrees in Electrical Engineering from the Massachusetts Institute of Technology.
+Prior to joining the faculty at the University of Maryland, Dr. Espy-Wilson was a faculty member at Boston University.

 - First African American woman, and first African American, in ECE to achieve tenure and be promoted to the rank of full professor (University of Maryland First to ADVANCE Program, 2019)